MadPanCake/docusaurus/docs/unlimited-adventures/resource-pack.md

-# :frame_photo:  How to access the resource pack?
+# :file_folder:  How to access the resource pack?

 This guide will explain how to download the Unlimited Adventures resource pack.